Because You Loved Me

-"Because You Loved Me" is a song performed by Canadian singer Celine Dion on her fourth English-language studio album, Falling into You (1996).
-It was released on 19 February 1996 as the first single in North America, and as the second single in the United Kingdom on 20 May 1996.
-"Because You Loved Me" was written by Diane Warren and produced by David Foster, and served as the theme song from the 1996 film Up Close & Personal, starring Robert Redford and Michelle Pfeiffer.
-Billboard ranked it as the 14th "Top Love Song of All Time".
+"Because You Loved Me" is a song recorded by Canadian singer Celine Dion for her fourth English-language studio album, Falling into You (1996).
+Written by Diane Warren and produced by David Foster, it served as the theme song for the 1996 film Up Close & Personal, starring Robert Redford and Michelle Pfeiffer.
+The song was released on 19 February 1996 as the album's lead single in North America and on 20 May 1996 as its second single in the United Kingdom.
+Billboard ranked it number 14 on its list of the "Top 50 Love Songs of All Time".

-"Because You Loved Me" received critical acclaim and became a worldwide hit, reaching number one in the United States, Canada, and Australia, and reaching the top ten in many other countries.
-In the United States alone, it has sold more than two million copies.
-"Because You Loved Me" won the Grammy Award for Best Song Written for Visual Media, and was nominated for the Grammy Award for Record of the Year, Song of the Year and Best Female Pop Vocal Performance.
-It was also nominated for the Academy Award for Best Original Song and Golden Globe Award for Best Original Song.
-The single sold more than five million copies in its first six months of availability worldwide.
+"Because You Loved Me" received positive reviews from music critics and achieved commercial success worldwide.
+It reached number one in the United States, Canada, and Australia, and peaked within the top ten in numerous other countries.
+In the United States, the song has sold more than two million copies.
+It won the Grammy Award for Best Song Written for Visual Media and received nominations for Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
+It was also nominated for the Academy Award for Best Original Song and the Golden Globe Award for Best Original Song.
+Worldwide, the single sold more than five million copies within its first six months of release.

 Composition and release

 "Because You Loved Me" was written by Diane Warren and produced by David Foster.
-Both Warren and Foster worked with Dion on her previous English-language albums.
-The song is a downtempo pop ballad in which the singer thanks a loyal loved one for guiding, encouraging, and protecting her throughout her life, and making her who she is today.
-Warren said that the song was a tribute to her father.
-"Because You Loved Me" served as the theme song from the 1996 film Up Close & Personal, starring Robert Redford and Michelle Pfeiffer.
-However, the song was not included on the film's soundtrack.
-"Because You Loved Me" was released as the first single from Falling into You in North America.
-It was issued as the second single in the United Kingdom (May 1996), after "Falling into You".
+Both had worked with Dion on her earlier English‑language albums.
+Warren described the song as a tribute to her father.
+The track is a downtempo pop ballad in which the narrator expresses gratitude to a supportive loved one for guidance, encouragement, and protection throughout her life.
+It served as the theme song for the 1996 film Up Close & Personal, starring Robert Redford and Michelle Pfeiffer, although it was not included on the film's official soundtrack.

-The song is written in the key of D major with a slow tempo of 60 beats per minute.
-Dion's vocals span from A_{3} to A_{5} in the song.
-The final chorus is set in E major.
+"Because You Loved Me" was issued as the lead single from Falling into You in North America on 19 February 1996, and as the second single in the United Kingdom on 20 May 1996, following "Falling into You".
+The song is written in D major with a tempo of 60 beats per minute.
+Dion's vocal range spans from A_{3} to A_{5}, and the final chorus modulates to E major.